-Harford County Public Schools will work with internal stakeholders and private providers to develop a system of unified and common enrollment for pre-k.
+HCPS will work with internal stakeholders and private providers to develop a system of unified and common enrollment for pre-k.
 Currently we are in the beginning stages of creating the platform to centrally manage required documentation, tier levels, family's preferences, placement options, promoting socioeconomically and racially diverse learning environments.
 HCPS and Blueprint providers will utilize the same pre-k application, timeline, and selection process.
-HCPS intends on advertising and housing the new enrollment process.
+HCPS intends on advertising and housing the new enrollment process and having it operational internally for SY24-35 and internally and externally by SY25-26.